michaelcoe/offline-transcription-app/README.md

-# transcription-webapp

-## Name
-Offline Automatic Speech Recognition Application
+# Offline Automatic Speech Recognition Application

 ## Description
 This application was developed using streamlit.
 The purpose of this project is to allow for Automatic Speech Recognition without uploaded audio files to a company server.
 This alleviates any issues with ethics with uploaded sensitive data.